Being an Environmentally Friendly Pet OwnerApril 22, 2019

 Spay or Neuter Your Pet

-Stray overpopulation is a major concern across many communities across the globe.
-Stray animals can severely disrupt the ecosystem and spread harmful diseases to wildlife and humans.
-Spaying or neutering your own pet is an easy way to help prevent this.
-Not to mention, you won’t have to worry about any surprise babies!
+Spaying or neutering your own pet is an easy way to help prevent overpopulation & environmental risks.
+Not to mention, you won’t have to worry about any surprise litters!

 Adopt, Don’t Shop